AndreaSimongini/CASTOR/README.md

    - data points are too scattered in time.
    - data points are too scattered in magnitude following a non-physical behaviour.

+## 5. Future updates for version 1.1
+* safer selection of real spectral points from the reference supernova in the building_templates class
+* update gaussian process fitting of light curves
+* definition of a n_cores variable
+* accurate scaling of real spectral points for templates reconstruction
+* implementation of a user-independent pipeline of analysis
+* dynamic definition of R$^2$ limit
+* faster estimation of mass of nichel

 ## Aknowledgments